 - 1. Describe the various pattern making tools in the workroom and the measuring techniques - 2.
 Explain the method of drafting basic body slopers and types of fullness - 3.
-Explain the various types of seams, seam finishes, stitches and sewing threads - 4.
-Describe the pattern drafting and construction procedure for different types sleeves and collars - 5.
-Explain the types and techniques involved in the construction of garment closures
+Apply types of seams, seam finishes, stitches and sewing threads for suitable end usees - 4.
+Draft the pattern and give construction procedure for different types sleeves and collars - 5.
+Analyse the types and techniques involved in the construction of garment closures